PrivSec-dev/privsec.dev/README.md

 # privsec.dev
-Practical Privacy and Security stuff
+A practical approach to privacy and security